-Our ctcLink implementation is made up of three main working systems, called pillars: Campus Solutions, also known as (CS); Financial Management (FIN); and Human Capital Management (HCM).
+The ctcLink system is made up of three main components, called pillars: Campus Solutions, also known as (CS); Financial Management (FIN); and Human Capital Management (HCM).
 There is a great deal of interaction between the various modules of a single pillar, but there are also interactions and reporting between pillars.

 To see the full list of modules available within any given pillar, please select a menu below.

 Academic Advisement: Used to track requirements and policies that a student must satisfy in order to graduate.

 Academic Structure: Helps manage academic plans, groups and organizations

 Admissions and Recruiting: Helps plan, manage and track admissions and recruitment activities

 Campus Community: Enables the management and maintenance of a wide range of biographic and demographic information on people and organizations of interest to institutions, both internal and external.
 Includes Managing Communications, Comments and Checklists (3C's).

 Continuing Education: Helps with integrating analytics, promo/waiver code setup, generating marketing and promotional materials, and communications, as well as new student enrollment for Continuing Education.

 Curriculum Management (Course/Class): Manages schedule of classes and prepares the course catalog.

 Financial Aid: Automates federal and institutional financial aid processing for a more efficient operation.
 It provides flexibility and helps manage financial aid activity for applicants and students.